How to Buy a House home

 Explanation and Discussion

 It's usually better to buy than to rent, but not in every case, and usually not right away.
 It usually takes at least a few years for buying to become a better deal than renting.
-That's because there are some big up-front costs with buying, and your monthly payments from buying are generally higher.
+That's because there are some big up-front costs when buying, and your monthly payments from buying are generally higher.
 However, those payments are building equity in your home -- you're "keeping" some of what you're paying.
 Also, while you're making your payments, your home generally appreciates in value.
-After some number of years the equity you've paid into your home plus the appreciation will overcome the extra money you had to pay to get into the home.
+After some number of years the equity you've paid into your home plus the appreciation will usually overcome the extra money you had to pay to get into the home.
 That's what this calculator tells you.

 Any calculator is only as good as the assumptions.
 Probably the biggest assumption in this calculator is the appreciation rate.
 If your home appreciates faster than the value listed in the calculator, buying will be a much better deal than the calculator shows.
 If your appreciation is less than what you input, buying won't be as good as the results say, and could even be worse than renting.
 Another assumption is that if you rented, each year you'd invest the money you save by renting.
 If you don't actually do this, or if your rate of return is different than what you feed the calculator, the results won't be accurate.